Irish Free State: Constitutional evolution

 When Éamon de Valera became President of the Executive Council (prime minister) in 1932 he described Cosgrave's ministers' achievements simply.
 Having read the files, he told his son, Vivion, "they were magnificent, son".

 The Statute of Westminster allowed de Valera, on becoming President of the Executive Council (February 1932), to go even further.
 With no ensuing restrictions on his policies, he abolished the Oath of Allegiance (which Cosgrave intended to do had he won the 1932 general election), the Seanad, university representation in the Dáil, and appeals to the Judicial Committee of the Privy Council.

-One major policy error occurred in 1936 when he attempted to use the abdication of King Edward VIII to abolish the crown and governor-general in the Free State with the "Constitution (Amendment No. 27) Act".
-He was advised by senior law officers and other constitutional experts that, as the crown and governor-generalship existed separately from the constitution in a vast number of acts, charters, orders-in-council, and letters patent, they both still existed.
+One major policy error occurred in 1936 when he attempted to use the abdication of King Edward VIII to abolish the Crown and Governor-General in the Free State with the "Constitution (Amendment No. 27) Act".
+He was advised by senior law officers and other constitutional experts that, as the Crown and Governor-Generalship existed separately from the constitution in a vast number of acts, charters, orders-in-council, and letters patent, they both still existed.
 A second bill, the "Executive Powers (Consequential Provisions) Act, 1937" was quickly introduced to repeal the necessary elements.
 De Valera retroactively dated the second act back to December 1936.

 Currency

 The new state continued to use the Pound sterling from its inception; there is no reference in the Treaty or in either of the enabling Acts to currency.
 Nonetheless, and within a few years, the Dáil passed the Coinage Act, 1926 (which provided for a Saorstát [Free State] coinage) and the Currency Act, 1927 (which provided inter alia for banknotes of the Saorstát pound).
 The new Saorstát pound was defined by the 1927 Act to have exactly the same weight and fineness of gold as was the sovereign at the time, making the new currency pegged at 1:1 with sterling.
-The State circulated its new national coinage in 1928, marked Saorstát Éireann and a national series of banknotes.
+The State circulated its new national coinage in December 1928, marked Saorstát Éireann and a national series of banknotes.
 British coinage remained acceptable in the Free State at an equal rate.
-In 1937, when the Free State was superseded by Ireland (Éire), the pound became known as the "Irish pound" and the coins were marked Éire.
+In 1937, when the Free State was superseded by Ireland (Éire), the pound became known as the "Irish pound" and the coins were marked Éire as from 1939.

+No coins dated 1938 were struck for circulation in Ireland, but the 1938 1 Penny and Half Crown exists as pattern coins.